codebubb/thesite/README.md

-# Wordpress theme used for [jamesbubb.co.uk]
+# Wordpress theme used for jamesbubb.co.uk
 ---
-Current working version of theme used at [jamesbubb.co.uk]
+Current working version of theme used at jamesbubb.co.uk

+- Sticky social icons
+- Refine skills
+- Projects
+  - Animated GIFs?
+  - Fill in blanks
+  - Project page?